byuccl/Source_Level_OpenCL_Debug/README.md

 The OpenCL Debug Trace viewer requires the device IDs to not be less than (2^28) + 1 or 268435457

 One of the biggest limitations is the type of OpenCL directives and types that are currently supported.
-The python script "hlstool.py" replaces many of the OpenCL directives with commented out versions.
-For example, `__kernel` is replaced with `\*__kernel*\` and the same occurs for multiple OpenCL directives, which is shown in the "hlstool.py" file.
+The python script `hlstool.py` replaces many of the OpenCL directives with commented out versions.
+For example, `__kernel` is replaced with `\*__kernel*\` and the same occurs for multiple OpenCL directives, which is shown in the `hlstool.py` file.
 After the ROSE transformation finished, the python script removes the comments from these directives, and adds directives to the new trace buffer argument.
 If there are other OpenCL types or directives, they need to be added as an extern argument by the user before running the tool.
 This will allow the tool to treat the extern OpenCL types or directives as normal C code.
-The user will need to delete their changes in the new generated ".cl" file.
+The user will need to delete their changes in the new generated `.cl` file.

 ## Testing